neoforged/.github/primers/1.21.9/index.md

     - `GuiGraphics`
         - `renderOutline` -> `submitOutline`
         - `renderDeferredTooltip` -> `renderDeferredElements`, not one-to-one
-    `GuiSpriteManager` class is removed
+        - `submitBannerPatternRenderState` now takes in a `BannerFlagModel` instead of a `ModelPart` `GuiSpriteManager` class is removed
 - `net.minecraft.client.gui.render.GuiRenderer` now takes in the `SubmitNodeCollector` and `FeatureRenderDispatcher`
     - `MIN_GUI_Z` is now public
 - `net.minecraft.client.gui.render.pip`
     - `GuiBannerResultRenderer` now takes in a `MaterialSet`
     - `GuiSignRenderer` now takes in a `MaterialSet`
+- `net.minecraft.client.gui.render.state.TiledBlitRenderState` - A render state for building a sprite using tiling, usually for tile or nine slice textures.
+- `net.minecraft.client.gui.render.state.pip.GuiBannerResultRenderState` now takes in a `BannerFlagModel` instead of a `ModelPart`
 - `net.minecraft.client.model`
     - `AbstractPiglinModel#createArmorMeshSet` - Creates the model meshes for each of the humanoid armor slots.
     - `ArmedModel` now has a generic of the `EntityRenderState`